-- ASO: An Administrative Services Organization (ASO) that provides socially necessary services for child welfare cases as laid out in Child Welfare policy.
-KEPRO Intelligent Value is contracted by BCF as the Administrative Service Organization (ASO) to provide the socially necessary services. - AFCARS The "Adoption and Foster Care Analysis and Reporting System" is designed to collect uniform, reliable information on children who are under the responsibility of the title IV-B/IV-E agency for placement, care, or supervision.
-Adoption and foster care data collection is mandated by the Social Security Act, Section 479.
+ASO: An Administrative Services Organization (ASO) that provides socially necessary services for child welfare cases as laid out in Child Welfare policy.
+KEPRO Intelligent Value is contracted by BCF as the Administrative determine if a child has been abused or neglected by a parent, guardian, or custodian.

+Service Organization (ASO) to provide the socially necessary services.

+Assessment: The gathering of information by a child protective service worker to to collect uniform, reliable information on children who are under the responsibility of the title IV-B/IV-E agency for placement, care, or supervision.
+Adoption and foster care data collection is mandated by the